 [Exception: If the passer is or has been outside the tackle box he may throw the ball so that it crosses or lands beyond the neutral zone or neutral zone extended (Rule 2-19-3) (A.R.
-7-3-2-VIII).
-This applies only to the player who receives the snap.]
+7-3-2-VIII-X).
+This applies only to the player who controls the snap or the resulting backward pass.]

-PENALTY-Loss of down at the spot of the foul [S36 and S9].
+PENALTY [f-h]-Loss of down at the spot of the foul [S36 and S9].